 Although an enclosed Christian contemplative monk for 21 years, my journey began with meditation, more specifically in the Buddhist tradition.
 Although I considered becoming a Buddhist monk, I eventually decided to apply to enter a Trappist monastery, Mount St. Bernard Abbey in England.

 As a novice, I underwent a deeply challenging time, and only made it with the support of someone who was to become my 'Honorary Grandfather'.
 The Rev. Basil Hobbs (RIP) was a retired British army chaplain and eclectic pyschotherapist.
 There was much work to do at a fundamental level.
-After all, I was an ex-punk rocker with a history of breaking social behavioural constraints and exploring fear, both in myself and others.
+After all, I was an ex-punk rocker with a history of breaking social behavioural norms and exploring fear, both in myself and others.

-After this long and intensive period as a junior monk, I was barred from progressing further and obliged to transfer monasteries (unusual but permitted for juniors).
+After this intensive period as a junior monk, I was barred from progressing further and obliged to transfer monasteries (unusual but permitted for juniors).
 I went to an abbey in N.Ireland, where a visiting Dutch abbess invited me to stay at her convent in the Netherlands to look for a more suitable place there.
 Meditation was openly encouraged and practiced in one abbey there, so I chose to transfer to a third Trappist community (photo left).
 This is when my training changed gear, from private to public.

-In the years that followed, I was to meet 16 Zen teachers, had private interview (sanzen) with 8 of them, and studied koan with 4.
+In the years that followed, I was to meet 16 Zen teachers, gained private interview (sanzen) with 8 of them, and studied koan with 4.
 Of these four, I was personal assistant to two.
 One for 8 years and the second for 3 years.
 The first teacher, abbot Jeroen Witkam, was authorized to give koan training by AMA Samy, an Indian Zen teacher of the Sanbo Kyodan school and Jesuit priest.
 I was able to work through both the Gateless Gate (Mumonkan) and Blue Cliff Record (Hegikanroku) koan collections.
 In addition to the introductory koans, this amounted to about 230 koans altogether.
 Later I was fortunate to lead my own weekend sesshins for guests specifically coming to this monastery for instruction and experience in meditation.
 I gained valuable experience receiving participants in sanzen during the weekend, while my assistant took over the group in my absences from the zendo.

 Around this time, as chair of the Monastic Interreligious Dialogue for the Dutch-speaking region, I was privileged to take part in the 2005 Spiritual Exchange with Zen monks in Japan.
-Our party had a challenging and rewarding experience in three different temples, including a week in the Gifu mountains in an ‘oni’-temple (‘devil’-temple) where the training was particularly hard.
+Our party had a challenging and rewarding experience in three different temples, including a week in the Gifu mountains in an ‘oni’-temple (‘devil’-temple) where the training was particularly strict.

 The second teacher I assisted was the Dharma heir to Teh Cheng, an Indonesian-born Chinese who revived Buddhism in Indonesia.
 This teaching style included mutual enquiry and written, rather than verbal, answers to koans, a method also used for more advanced monks in Japan, in temples such as Daitokuji.